 Special Olympics Canada welcomes teams of athletes from across all provincial/territorial Chapters every two years on a rotational basis (Summer/Winter).

 Special Olympics International brings together national teams of qualifying athletes from around the world every two years (Summer/Winter).
-Learn more about the next World Games, taking place in Austria in March 2017.
+Learn more about the next World Games, taking place in Abu Dhabi in March 2019.

 The fundamental difference that sets Special Olympics competitions apart from those of other sports organizations is that athletes of all ability levels are encouraged to participate.
 Events are structured so that athletes compete with other people of similar ability in equitable divisions.